Your Child’s Dental Appointment

 - First dental appointment for a young child – there is no need to talk about needles, teeth being pulled out etc. We are always amazed how horrifying some “prep talks” can be and just how terrified the child comes in for a simple check-up kid’s dental appointment.

-- Write down questions – if your child is curious or anxious about the upcoming appointment, sit down with them and make a list of all the reasons why they feel apprehensive.
+- Write down questions – Your child may be curious or anxious about the upcoming appointment.
+Sit down with them and make a list of all the reasons why they feel apprehensive.
 We can start with this list at your first visit to Corio Central Dental.
 The best way to make any patient feel comfortable is to address all the reasons for fear and anxiety.
 Kids dental appointment is no different.

 - Taking the time – At Corio Central Dental, we take the time to care.
 Our practice and every team member within the practice, is very aware of dental phobia.
-We always ensure kid’s dental appointments are structured in such a way – that we first assess the child and try a very simple procedure, before attempting and complex dental treatment.
+We first meet and allow the child to feel comfortable in the room.
+We can try a very simple procedure on the day or at the next appointment, to gain trust.

 - Child not coping – if your child has already had a negative dental experience in the past and requires a lot of work, we can arrange for sleep dentistry.

-Best Thing to Say Before a First Dental Appointment:
+Best Thing to Say Before a First Kid’s Dental Appointment:

 “We are going to meet a new friend today, who will have a look inside your mouth and maybe take some pictures of your teeth” This is sufficient.